Selling A Nail Salon

 - Many factors are relevant when determining where on the valuation range a nail salon will fall.

-- The most important factor is the customer base of the salon, and as noted, many customers are loyal to the nail technicians who ultimately provide the service.
+- The most important factor is the customer base of the salon, many of whom are loyal to the nail technicians.

 - The nail technicians must be willing to work for the new buyer – under the same employment terms – in order for the customer base to be properly retained by the buyer.

-- Sometimes customers also enjoy going to a particular nail salon because of its pleasant atmosphere, stylish decor, or convenient location.
+- Sometimes customers also choose a particular nail salon because of its pleasant atmosphere, stylish decor, or convenient location.

 - This why a nail salon’s leasehold rights are also a critical factor when determining its proper valuation.